Are you a candidate for weight loss surgery?

 The CoxHealth Bariatric and Metobolic Surgical Institute offers a comprehensive program using gastric bypass and sleeve gastrectomy procedures.

-Procedures are elective and part of CoxHealth’s in-depth weight loss program, which includes the assistance of a registered dietitian.
-The registered dietitian works along with the interdisciplinary team to provide consistent pre- and post-operative care.
-The dietitian assists individuals on their journey to lose weight and maintain a healthy, well-balanced lifestyle through medical nutrition therapy, counseling, education and support during each stage of the program.
+Weight loss surgery procedures are elective and part of CoxHealth’s in-depth weight loss program, which includes the assistance of a registered dietitian.
+Our registered dietitians work along with your interdisciplinary team to provide consistent pre- and post-operative care.
+Our dietitians help individuals on their journey to lose weight and maintain a healthy, well-balanced lifestyle through medical nutrition therapy, counseling, education and support during each stage of the program.

 Explore the resources below to learn more.